 - Not always clear which content requires an additional fee

 What is Amazon Prime Video good for?

-For a long time, Amazon Prime Video has appeared to be Netflix’s closest competitor – and the two platforms do offer a very similar service, with both boasting a good range of original and third-party content across film and TV.
+For a long time, Amazon Prime Video has been Netflix’s closest competitor as the two platforms offer a similar service, with both boasting a good range of original and third-party content across film and TV.

-One of the biggest bonuses of Amazon Prime Video – and something that makes it stand out from Netflix – is that a subscription comes with some added Amazon benefits, such as unlimited one-day delivery on products ordered from the Amazon store.
-So if you’re a frequent Amazon shopper, this might be the one for you.
+One of the biggest bonuses of Amazon Prime Video – and something that makes it stand out from Netflix – is that the subscription comes with added Amazon benefits, such as unlimited one-day delivery on products ordered from the Amazon store.
+So if you’re a frequent Amazon shopper, this is a fantastic perk.

-Prime has also been pushing its sports coverage – it is now the place to watch most tournaments on the ATP tennis circuit, and now shows Premier League football over the Christmas period.
+Prime has also been pushing its sports coverage; it's the place to watch most tournaments on the ATP tennis circuit, and it shows Premier League football over the Christmas period.

-This includes add-on subscriptions - users can subscribe to Amazon Prime Channels such as StarzPlay and Hayu for an additional monthly fee, and access those platform's shows through the Prime Video interface.
+Another advantage Amazon has over Netflix is that it offers users the chance to rent or buy films and TV shows that are not included with a subscription.
+This also includes add-on subscriptions — users can subscribe to Amazon Prime Channels such as StarzPlay and Hayu for an additional monthly fee, and access those platforms' shows through the Prime Video interface.

 One thing that can sometimes frustrate Amazon users is that not all video content on the service comes under the subscription price, with some additional shows only available at an extra cost.
 However, Amazon has since added a 'Free to Me' section, making it clearer which shows and films are available for no added cost.